Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 Editor’s Note

-Karen’s observations here may strike some readers as exaggerated satire.
+Charlotte’s observations here may strike some readers as exaggerated satire.
 Others, regrettably, may recognise them immediately.

 Charlotte resumes her lesson